SWEN514-02-2235-Team3/SWEN514-Team3/README.md

 ### Deploying the front-end locally
 After the AWS Infrastructure has been setup then run:
 - `cd frontend/ && npm start`

+## After Deploying
+- Go to the AWS Console > Amplify to get the link of the full stack application (Sentiment Analysis App).
+  - It should be automatically deployed, but if not then run the build within the console.
+- Once it has been deployed then you'll be able to interact with the datasets.

 ------------------------------------------------------------------
 # GitHub Actions Setup (Not required)